 However, in saying that we think you should always be anticipating an update, and working to prevent drops by incorporating healthy amounts of quality content and providing good overall user experience.

 Tracking your performance on a daily basis is also imperative in terms of diagnosing and diffusing the negative effects of an update, or ongoing signal such as RankBrain.
 If you’re tracking weekly, your URL could, in theory, have dropped out of the conversion zone for six days (for a variety of reasons, including updates, internal keyword cannibalisation, subdomain conflict etc.) without you even knowing about it.
 If this happened across all of your search terms, it would have a major impact on business performance.

-Pi Datametrics is the only enterprise SEO technology that enables you to monitor your SERP performance daily, and therefore helps you to prevent any devastating drops.
+Pi Datametrics is the only enterprise SEO platform that enables you to monitor your SERP performance daily, and therefore helps you to prevent any devastating drops.